Collagen - IBS, Chron's & Ulcerative Colitis

 Start with a lower dose: If you are new to collagen supplements, it is recommended that you start with a lower dose and gradually increase it if necessary.
 This allows your body to adjust and helps you gauge your individual response to collagen.

-Specific gut health issues: If you have specific gut health issues, such as intestinal permeability or digestive issues, it may be beneficial to increase the dose of collagen to 20 grams a day for optimal results.
+Specific gut health problems: If you have specific gut health problems, such as intestinal permeability or digestive problems, it may be beneficial to increase the dose of collagen to 20 grams a day for optimal results.

 How does collagen help reduce inflammation in the gut?